saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 ## Prerequisites

-This lab assumes you already have two GKE clusters up and running with GPU accelerators.
-(One with L4s attached, the other with H100s attached.)
+This lab assumes you already have two GKE clusters up and running with GPU accelerators (One with L4s attached, the other with H100s attached).
 If not, you have to create clusters first.

 ## (Optional) Create kubectl Context